 The share price (also called "net asset value" or NAV per share) for all funds except the Japan Fund is calculated at the close of the New York Stock Exchange, normally 4 p.m.
 ET, each day that the exchange is open for business.
 (See the following section for information on the Japan Fund.)
 To calculate the NAV, the fund's assets are valued and totaled, liabilities are subtracted, and the balance, called net assets, is divided by the number of shares outstanding.
 Market values are used to price stocks and bonds.
 Market values represent the prices at which securities actually trade or evaluations based on the judgment of the fund's pricing services.
-If a market value for a security is not available, the fund will make a good faith effort to assign a fair value to the security.
-This value may differ from the value the fund receives upon sale of the securities.
+If a market value for a security is not available, the fund will make a good faith effort to assign a fair value to the securities.
 Amortized cost is used to price securities held by money market funds.
 Investments in mutual funds are valued at the closing NAV per share of the mutual fund on the day of valuation.